 - have any financial interest or have any personal beneficial interest directly or indirectly in contracts or purchase orders for goods or services used by, or purchased for resale or furnished to a department or agency of the state or the university; or

 - accept directly or indirectly from a person, firm, or corporation to which a contract or purchase order has been or may be, awarded, a rebate, gift, money, or anything of value other than items of nominal value.
 No such employee may further accept any promise, obligation or contract for future reward.

 Departments must purchase goods and services as economically as possible according to the specified standards of quality and service while giving responsible suppliers fair consideration.
+Purchases that total between $10,000 and $49,999.99 require the Price and Supplier Justification Formto be completed and attached into the EFS requisition.
 With few exceptions, Purchasing Services will conduct a competitive process to select suppliers for single purchases $50,000 and over, AND for repetitive purchase requirements valued at $50,000 and over annually, AND for purchases $250,000 and over from UWide contract suppliers.
 Splitting purchases to avoid bidding is expressly prohibited.
 See Bid Requirements.

 Departments with repetitive annual purchases from a supplier that exceed the bid threshold must submit a Requisition to Purchasing for competitive bidding.

 Individual purchases and contracts valued at $1,000,000 and over must be presented to the Board of Regents for approval after the bid/proposal process has been completed and prior to executing the purchase or contract.

 All departments (other than Duluth Campus and Morris Campus) are required to use University Printing Services for all official University business cards and stationery to ensure quality, consistency, and control, as directed by University Relations.
 Duluth Campus should use UMD Printing Services, and Morris Campus should use UMM Duplicating Services.